-The Commercial Service has developed a database which gathers all public procurement tenders that are open to U.S.-based firms in particular.
-Our database is based on the Tenders Electronic Daily (TED), which is the online version of the Official Journal of the European Union.
-Tenders published in the TED include public purchases of supplies, works and services by European governments at the national and sub-central levels.
+The Commercial Service has developed a database which gathers all public procurement tenders that are open to U.S. based firms in particular.
+Our database is built on the Tenders Electronic Daily (TED), which is the online version of the Official Journal of the European Union.
+Tenders published in the TED include public purchases of supplies, and work and services by European governments at the national and sub-central levels.
 Since January 1st, 1996, the United States and the European Union have been party to the Government Procurement Agreement (GPA), signed under the auspices of the WTO, which allows U.S.-based firms to bid on certain EU contracts above established thresholds.
-Our database is updated twice per week on Wednesday and Saturday.
-Direct link to free tenders database:
+Our database is updated twice a week on Wednesdays and Saturdays.
+Here is a direct link to free tenders database:

 The European public procurement market for US firms established in the EU